 Black Lesbian Web-series Studville TV Actress Speaks on Breast Cancer, Love On Set, and more

-1:1 with Faurice Harley from Studville TV Lesbian Web-series
+One on One with Faurice Harley from Studville TV Lesbian Web-series

 “I kept waking up, debating – should I go, not go.
 In my mind, I said, you might as well go, your hair grew back”.